evansuslovich/DeepArtist/README.md

 # Artelligence
 Genre Classification

-DeepArtist contains the model and training data.
 DeepArtistApp contains the web app.
+DeepArtistApp/backend/DeepArtist contains the model and training data.

-The web app uses the model in DeepArtist.
+The web app uses the model that is trained in DeepArtistApp/backend/DeepArtist.